johnperry/FlightLog/README.md

 This repository builds FlightLog-installer.jar.
 The program is a self-extracting installer for the FlightLogServer and FlightLogPrinter programs.
 It creates a directory called FlightLog and puts the necessary files in it.

-The program can be configured by putting a file called config.properties in the FlightLog directories.
-The configuration parameters are: port - the port on which the server is to be opened name - the pilot's name to be printed on each page of the log book userhome - the path to the user's home directory
+The program can be configured by putting a file called config.properties in the FlightLog directory.
+The configuration parameters are:

+port - the port on which the server is to be opened

+name - the pilot's name to be printed on each page of the log book

+userhome - the path to the user's home directory

 Defaults are provided which configure the program for me, so while I don't need a config file, you do.